 A study out of Finland finds there is a direct link between more physical activity and better academic performance.
 The study, called Physical Activity May Boost School Performance, notes that this was especially true for boys.

-But offering boys an appropriate athletic outlet is precisely what most schools do NOT do.
-Many either don’t even offer recess, or they strictly limit it, preventing boys from behaving like boys during what little recess they do offer.
+But offering boys an appropriate athletic outlet is precisely what most other schools do NOT do.
+Many schools either don’t even offer recess, or they strictly limit it, preventing boys from behaving like boys during what little recess they do offer.